EventStore/EventStore/docs/README.md

 EventStoreDB is a database designed for [Event Sourcing](https://eventstore.com/blog/what-is-event-sourcing/).
 This documentation introduces key concepts of EventStoreDB and explains its installation, configuration and operational concerns.

-EventStoreDB is available as both a Open-Source and an Enterprise versions:
+EventStoreDB is available in both an Open-Source and an Enterprise version:

-- EventStoreDB OSS is the [open-source](https://github.com/EventStore/EventStore) and free to use edition of EventStoreDB.
+- EventStoreDB OSS is the [open-source](https://github.com/EventStore/EventStore) and free-to-use edition of EventStoreDB.
-- EventStoreDB Enterprise is available for customers with EventStoreDB [paid support subscription](https://eventstore.com/support/).
-EventStoreDB Enterprise adds enterprise-focused features such as LDAP integration, correlation event sequence visualisation and management CLI.
+- EventStoreDB Enterprise is available for customers with an EventStoreDB [paid support subscription](https://eventstore.com/support/).
+EventStoreDB Enterprise adds enterprise-focused features such as LDAP integration, correlation event sequence visualisation, and management CLI.

 ## Getting started

-Get started by learning more about principles of EventStoreDB, Event Sourcing, database installation guidelines and choosing the [client SDK](#protocols-clients-and-sdks).
+Get started by learning more about the principles of EventStoreDB, Event Sourcing, database installation guidelines and choosing a [client SDK](#protocols-clients-and-sdks).

 ## Support